 A freight rate index can provide insight into the current market rates for multiple shipping modes.
-These insights help provide a more strategic, data-driven approach to transportation management that enables managers to devote more time to scenario planning and selecting modes that best align with transportation budgets and service requirements.
+These insights help provide a more strategic, data-driven approach to transportation management.
+The information enables managers to devote more time to scenario planning and selecting modes that best align with transportation budgets and service requirements.

 That’s why it’s important to understand what a freight rate index is, how it plays into data-driven decision-making, and a few ways it improves efficiency.

 What Is a Freight Rate Index?

 The freight rate index can be vital for gathering specific data that reveal an overview of visibility and network performance, especially the amount of spend within the final mile.
-Using the index, which combines visibility with applied freight data and near-real-time data insights.
+Using the index, shippers make informed transportation decisions based on applied freight data and near-real-time data insights.

-A Data-Driven Approach to Optimizing Shipping Spend
+A Data-Driven Approach to Optimizing Freight Spend

 - Using indexed data to identify shipments that should be routed through another mode.

-Realize the Benefits of Data-Driven Freight Management
+Access Benefits of Data-Driven Freight Management

 Many supply chain strategies rely on a rate index for trucking and other transportation.
 These tools show meaningful opportunities for improvement.